-- If your claim had to do with the judgment debtor's car or how they drove a car, DMV may suspend the judgment debtor's driver's license and car registration until your judgment is paid.
+- If your claim had to do with the judgment debtor's car or how s/he drove a car, DMV may suspend the judgment debtor's driver's license and car registration until your judgment is paid.
 Your judgment must be for \$1000 or more, and it must be unpaid for more than 15 days.
-Follow the instructions for completing the DMV SR-60 form found at: https://dmv.ny.gov/forms/sr60.pdf. - If your claim was about the judgment debtor's licensed or certified business, notify the state or local licensing agency if the judgment debtor has not paid you.
-The agency may decide to revoke, suspend, or refuse to grant or renew a business license. - It must be at least 35 days since the judgment debtor received notice of the judgment. - See a list of some agencies that may be able to help you on pages 29-30. - If a judgment debtor has 3 or more unpaid recorded judgments including yours, but they have the ability to pay them, you may be able to sue the judgment debtor for 3 times more than your original judgment in a new action.
+Ask the Small Claims Court Clerk for more information. - If your claim was about the judgment debtor's licensed or certified business, notify the state or local licensing agency if the judgment debtor has not paid you.
+The agency may decide to revoke, suspend, or refuse to grant or renew a business license.

+It must be at least 35 days since the judgment debtor received notice of the judgment.

+See a list of some agencies that may be able to help you on pages 27-28.

+- If a judgment debtor has 3 or more unpaid recorded judgments including yours, but s/he has the ability to pay them, you may be able to sue the judgment debtor for 3 times more than your original judgment.
 This is called treble damages.
-Ask the Small Claims Court Clerk if the judgment debtor is listed in the Small Claims Court's index of unsatisfied judgments.
-In Suffolk, call the Clerk. - If the Court finds the judgment debtor's business is fraudulent or illegal, you can notify the Attorney General.
+Ask the Small Claims Court Clerk if the judgment debtor is listed in the Small Claims Court's index of unsatisfied judgments. - If the Court finds the judgment debtor's business is fraudulent or illegal, you can notify the Attorney General.
 If the business is licensed, also notify the agency that licensed the business.